nicolasdilley/gobench/gobench/goker/blocking/kubernetes/38669/README.md

 ## Description

-No sender for line 33.
+No receiver for line 33.